mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 -Show Info/Warnings: Shows Game Info and any warnings when a game is selected.

+-Show Only Favorites: Show only favorites games in ROM manager.

 -Cheats: Enables the reading of the cheat database, if present, and the Cheat menu in the user interface.

 -Change ROMs path: Change current ROMs path.
 You need to restart app.
 You must move roms from older folder to the new one also.

 -Save battery: Allows MAME to give time back to the system (sleep) when running with -throttle.
 This allows other programs to have some CPU time, assuming that the game isn't taxing 100% of your CPU resources.
 This option can potentially cause hiccups in performance if other demanding programs are running.

--Force Pixel Aspect: Enable it to force pixel aspect ratio bypassing MAME video selection.
+-Forced Pixel Aspect: Enable it to force pixel aspect ratio bypassing MAME video selection.

+-Forced Refresh Rate: If enabled, forces refresh video emulation for smoother gameplay in some games (use with caution since it could broke other games like cave ones).

+-Save Hiscores: If enabled, saves hiscores on some games not saving on NVRAM.
+It could cause problems with some games or save states.

+-Warn on exit: Enable it to warn when you press the exit button in the external controller (GamePad) when gaming.

+-Notification Icon: Enable it to show a notification icon when MAME4droid is suspended.

 -Customize touch layout: Select to customize landscape touch control layout.
 You should press 'back' when you finish.